Basic concepts for designers in the Power BI service

 8. Labeled icons in the gray menu bar

 This area of the screen contains additional options for interacting with the content (in this case, with the dashboard).
-Besides the labeled icons you can see, selecting the More options (…) reveals options for duplicating, printing, refreshing the dashboard and more.
+Besides the labeled icons you can see, selecting the More options (…) icon reveals options for seeing related content, opening lineage view, opening usage metrics, and more.